 Who is considered a professional photographer?

-You are considered a professional photographer if you earn an income from photography.
+If you earn some level of income from your photography you are classified as a professional photographer.
 It is not a requirement to belong to a professional photography organisation, however the fee structure benefits those who are members of the NZIPP or reciprocal rights overseas organisations (including AIPP).

 How many entries can I submit?

-You can submit a maximum of 10 entries, with a maximum of 4 entries allowed for each of the main categories.
-Only 2 entries can be submitted into the Student Category.
+You can submit a maximum of 10 entries, with a maximum of 4 entries allowed for each of the main / open categories.
+Only 2 entries can be submitted into either the Book Category or the Student Category.